 The map above shows the 1991 proposed system (red) and the 2004 proposed system (green) together.
-The light blue area includes the Tar River and the regularly inundated or consistently wet areas along the river. community's long-range planning vision by helping to protect water quality; by preserving critical wildlife habitat and green spaces; by adding to Greenville's recreational, fitness, and educational resources; and by providing alternative transportation options.
+The light blue area includes the Tar River and the regularly inundated or consistently wet areas along the river.

+The Greenway Master Plan aims to contribute to the community's long-range planning vision by helping to protect water quality; by preserving critical wildlife habitat and green spaces; by adding to Greenville's recreational, fitness, and educational resources; and by providing alternative transportation options.
 The overriding goals of the greenway plan are the same as the overriding goals of the comprehensive plan: to elevate the general quality of life in Greenville; spur economic development; and, in the process, strengthen the City's tax base.

-Hazard Mitigation Plan (November 2004)
+Hazard Mitigation Plan (November 2004); update pending (fall 2010)